NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 ![ ]({{ site.baseurl }}/images/rfigs/dc-spatial-raster/00-Raster-Structure/open-raster-1.png)

 Here is a map showing the elevation of our site in Harvard Forest.
-Is the max elevation value within this raster greater than 400 meters or 400 feet?
-Perhaps we need to learn more about the data attributes from the metadata!

 ## Coordinate Reference System
 The Coordinate Reference System or `CRS` tells `R` where the raster is located